 Roy closed his eyes, doubt gnawing at his very being, and despair flooding within him.
 It's happening again.
 The Lieutenant.
 My weak point.
 These bastards.
 He cracked his eyes open to find the Crow filling his field of vision.
 A bead of sweat trickled down his aching neck and he struggled to find words for an answer.
 None were forthcoming.
 "She's–"

 "You will help me take down Amestris."
 The Crow interrupted, and placed a fatherly hand on Roy's shoulder so that Roy had to look up to meet his eyes.
 "Or Riza Hawkeye will die by your own hand."

 The Crow's widening smirk seared itself onto Roy's retinas, and his mind erupted with phantom images of Riza Hawkeye dead, with unseeing eyes as his flames devoured her body.

 Author's Note: Has anyone read another fic that describes/details when Ed first sees Roy's alchemy?
-Because I haven't ever found one (and I've read a lot of fanfics, and looked for such a scene specifically and had no luck).
+Because I haven't ever found one.
 If you find one or know of one, please message me!
 I would like to know how other writers envisioned it.